thiagodnf/jmetal-restful/README.md

 First, the tool receives as input a JSON-formatted string in the body of a POST request provided by a client.
 Next, this one converts this string into a object instance that will used to run the algorithms available in JMetal Framework.
 When it is done, JMetal RESTFul will return a JSON-formatted string to the client.

-Example of JSON requests
+Usage
+--

+Each task has its own JSON-formatted string required.
+At the following there is some example how to use each task.

+Generate Pareto-front
 ---

-The following string is an example of JSON-formatted one that you should send to JMetal RESTFul
+Request

 ```json
 {